 I know it sounds a bit harsh, but the reason behind your shrimp not coming out from their hiding place could be due to an abundance of food.
 From now on, do not overfeed them.
 Let them get out of their hiding and forage around the tank.
 Once they feel the scarcity of food, then they will venture into other areas of the tank.

 Final Words On Are Amano Shrimp Nocturnal

 Amano shrimp, as you know by now, are relentless algae feeders.
 They are excellent at what they do and clean your tank 24/7.
-Them not sleeping during day time rules out them being nocturnal.
+Though they won’t sleep during day time, it rules out them being nocturnal.

 If your amano shrimp is not coming out of their hiding, it could be due to other fishes’ presence, which they see as a threat.
 If you really want your shrimp to come out of their hiding and show transparency with their activities (no pun intended), I would advise you to make a shrimp-only tank.